antonbabenko/pre-commit-terraform/README.md

 ```
 if they are present in `README.md`.

 1. `terraform_docs_replace` replaces the entire README.md rather than doing string replacement between markers.
 Put your additional documentation at the top of your `main.tf` for it to be pulled in.
 The optional `--dest` argument lets you change the name of the file that gets created/modified.
+This hook requires terraform-docs v0.10.0 or later.

     1. Example:
     ```yaml
     hooks:
       - id: terraform_docs_replace
-        args: ['--with-aggregate-type-defaults', '--sort-inputs-by-required', '--dest=TEST.md']
+        args: ['--with-aggregate-type-defaults', '--sort-by-required', '--dest=TEST.md']
     ```

 1. It is possible to pass additional arguments to shell scripts when using `terraform_docs` and `terraform_docs_without_aggregate_type_defaults`.
 Send pull-request with the new hook if there is something missing.